Robotic Light Gauge Welding

 For SCT welding of carbon steel, its wire diameters can include sizes such as 0.023, 0.030, 0.035, and 0.045 in.
 In the case of SCT welding of stainless steel, its usual wire diameters are 0.030, 0.035, and 0.045 in., but will run even smaller for thin-gauge materials.

 Benefits of Light Gauge Robotic Welding

-Fully automated welding systems for thin-gauge materials comes with many benefits.
+Fully automated welding systems for thin-gauge materials come with many benefits.
 Here are some of its advantages:

 - High-volume: the robotic welding process allows industrial factories to very quickly and efficiently produce welded materials at a rate that isn’t achievable by typical human labor standards.

-- Cost-effective: Reduced human labor numbers saves money in terms of training programs, worker’s compensation and benefit packages.
+- Cost-effective: Reduced human labor numbers save money in terms of training programs, worker’s compensation and benefits packages.

 - Durable: Robotically welded light-gauge steel won’t burn, split, rot or take damage as softer, non-metallic materials may.

 There are numerous applications for automated thin-gauge welding.
 Here are some of its uses:

 - Stainless steel food processing equipment/food service